empowermint/react-appointment-planner/src/README.md

 - Render a select element with the onChange attribute set to the callback passed in via props
 - Have a default first option element that indicates no contact is selected
 - Iteratively add option elements using the contact names from the array passed in via props

+## Ideas for further improvements

+- Full RTL unit and integration testing
+- The form validation could be improved with more detailed checks and helpful error messages on invalid form submission
+- Ability to edit and/or remove appointments and contacts once they have been submitted